faisalmemon/ios-crash-dump-analysis-book/markdown/AnalyticTroubleShooting.md

 ### Prioritizing based upon impact

 In many development teams, crashes are considered top-priority "P1" bugs because the customer can no longer do anything further with the app.
 To judge the seriousness of the bug, we need to assess the **impact** of the bug.
 What use cases were being done at the time of the problem?

 If the customer is in the middle of doing an e-commerce purchase, then clearly revenue is at stake if the problem is not solved.

-If the customer is updating their privacy settings and see a crash, then privacy is a problem area.
+If whilst updating our privacy settings, we see a crash, we have a privacy issue.
+Depending on the type of market we are operating in, that could be a major problem.

 One way to assess impact is to build analytics into our app.
 Then the set of steps, and more broadly, the customer use case, can be studied alongside the crash.
 Crashes from the most important use cases can then be identified as high impact bugs to fix.
 One advantage of third party crash reporting services, described in a later chapter, is that they allow logs to be recorded that are delivered to the crash report server along with the crash.